ltcmelo/psychec/README.md

 # Psyche-C

-Psyche is a compiler frontend for the C programming language that is specifically designed for the implementation of static analysis tools.
-This is what makes Psyche-C unique:
+Psyche is a rather unique compiler frontend for the C programming language that is specifically designed for the implementation of static analysis tools.
+This is where the "uniqueness" of Psyche-C comes from:

 - Clean separation between the syntactic and semantic compiler phases.
 - Algorithmic and heuristic syntax disambiguation.